 One of the advantages of CAD/CAM technology is that, provided the CAD/CAM equipment is located in the dental office, your dentist does not need to create a molded impression of your teeth.
 Secondly, is no need for a temporary restoration or a return visit to the office for a permanent restoration.

 Previously, it has been difficult to offer high levels of tooth restoration strength without using metals, such as titanium or gold restorations.
-However, today’s porcelain ceramics work very well in the milling machine, providing strength, durability, and a high esthetic value.
+However, today’s porcelain ceramics work very well in the milling machine, providing strength, durability, and a high aesthetic value.
 Furthermore, today’s materials such as zirconium may be more “fracture resistant” than those of the past.
 Although CAD/CAM is an exciting technology, it is not necessarily applicable to all procedures requiring porcelain.

 Be aware that not all dentists have experience with CAD/CAM technology.
 In fact, some dentists may find it difficult to imagine why a wax molded impression that fills every tooth crevice should be replaced by CAD/CAM technology.

 On January 12, 2016, I went to Dr. deMan and Dr. Hoediono ‘s Dentistry to receive my standard cleaning and to have 2 crowns installed.
 Like any other time, I have gone to this dental office I have found that upon entrance I am always greeted with a smile, professionalism excellence.
 Reception is warm and thoughtful, the dental assistants are thorough and Dr. deMan and Dr. Hoediono are constantly enhancing this experience with their knowledge and advance technology.
 On this date, I observed